shuaicj/mysql-tx-isolation-level/README.md

 ![Phantom-Reads-dont-occur-in-Repeatable-Read-level-if-SELECT-only](5-Phantom-Reads-dont-occur-in-Repeatable-Read-level-if-SELECT-only.jpg?raw=true)

-> It is more restrictive in `Repeatable Read` level of MySQL than SQL Standard, but it doesn't means MySQL prevents `Phantom Reads` entirely in `Repeatable Read` level.
+> It is more restrictive in `Repeatable Read` level of MySQL than SQL Standard, but it doesn't mean MySQL prevents `Phantom Reads` entirely in `Repeatable Read` level.
 See the following Part 6.

 #### 6. `Phantom Reads` occur in `Repeatable Read` level after `UPDATE`.